awsdocs/amazon-fsx-file-gateway-user-guide/README.md

 ## Amazon FSx File Gateway User Guide

-Describes Amazon FSx File Gateway, which provides access to in-cloud Amazon FSx for Windows File Server shares from on-premises facilities.
+This guide describes Amazon FSx File Gateway, which provides access to in-cloud Amazon FSx for Windows File Server shares from on-premises facilities.
 Includes instructions on working with the console and the API.

 ## Security